jin-wash-u/HPV-EM/README.md

   - python
   - bwa
   - STAR
-    - to compile STAR, you may need CMAKE or gcc
+    - to compile STAR, you may need to install CMAKE or gcc
   - samtools

 ## Installation